-The property was purchased by the company, which operates a rock quarry nearby, in 2019 from Roberta and Carl Hancock in 2019, who have continued to operate a bed and breakfast and event space at the residence.
+The property was purchased by the company, which operates a rock quarry nearby, from Roberta and Carl Hancock in 2019, who have continued to operate a bed and breakfast and event space at the residence.

 “It’s devastating,” Roberta Hancock said about the extensive damage from the fire.
 “The building could be saved, but we just don’t have enough money to restore it.
 We need a miracle.
 It’s in God’s hands.”